Martha Nussbaum: Hiding from Humanity

 Hiding from Humanity extends Nussbaum's work in moral psychology to probe the arguments for including two emotions—shame and disgust—as legitimate bases for legal judgments.
 Nussbaum argues that individuals tend to repudiate their bodily imperfection or animality through the projection of fears about contamination.
 This cognitive response is in itself irrational, because we cannot transcend the animality of our bodies.
 Noting how projective disgust has wrongly justified group subordination (mainly of women, Jews, and homosexuals), Nussbaum ultimately discards disgust as a reliable basis of judgment.

-Turning to shame, Nussbaum argues that shame takes too broad a target, attempting to inculcate humiliation on a scope that is too intrusive and limiting on human freedom.
-Nussbaum sides with John Stuart Mill in narrowing legal concern to acts that cause a distinct and assignable harm.

 In an interview with Reason magazine, Nussbaum elaborated:

 Nussbaum's work was received with wide praise.
 The Boston Globe called her argument "characteristically lucid" and hailed her as "America's most prominent philosopher of public life".
 Her reviews in national newspapers and magazines garnered unanimous praise.
 In academic circles, Stefanie A. Lindquist of Vanderbilt University lauded Nussbaum's analysis as a "remarkably wide ranging and nuanced treatise on the interplay between emotions and law".

 A prominent exception was Roger Kimball's review published in The New Criterion, in which he accused Nussbaum of "fabricating" the renewed prevalence of shame and disgust in public discussions and says she intends to "undermine the inherited moral wisdom of millennia".
 He rebukes her for "contempt for the opinions of ordinary people" and ultimately accuses Nussbaum herself of "hiding from humanity".

 Nussbaum has recently drawn on and extended her work on disgust to produce a new analysis of the legal issues regarding sexual orientation and same-sex conduct.
 Her book From Disgust to Humanity: Sexual Orientation and the Constitution was published by Oxford University Press in 2009, as part of their "Inalienable Rights" series, edited by Geoffrey Stone.